 This gives the result 1.221255395.

 If you want to calculate the value of the one-tailed inverse Student's T-Distribution for a probability of 0.25, this can be done by doubling the probability, as follows:

 which gives the result 0.699812061.

-Further information and examples of the Excel T.Inv.2t function can be found on the Microsoft Office website.
+Further information and examples of the Excel T.Inv.2t function are provided on the Microsoft Office website.

-If you get an error from your Excel T.Inv.2t function this is likely to be one of the following:
+If you get an error from the Excel T.Inv.2t function this is likely to be one of the following: